 - a.
-Any candidate may challenge the validity of his/her interim election results in a written submission containing theirhis/her request to the Elections Appeals Committee no later than forty-eighttwenty four (2448) hours after the interim election results are releasedelose of the voting period. - b.
+Any candidate may challenge the validity of his/her interim election results in a written submission containing their request to the Elections Appeals Committee no later than forty-eight (48) hours after the interim election results are released. - b.
 The Elections Appeals Committee shall investigate any appeal and make a recommendation to the Board on the appropriate action. - c.
 All interim election result appeal decisions will be made within 3 weeks of the deadline to submit interim election result appeals. - d.
 The Board, at its discretion, may refuse to ratify any singular Representative or Executive office election, upon the recommendation of the Elections Appeals Committee.
 The Board may not amend rulings of the CRO or Elections Appeals Committee.